After 25 years, Ed bought a second Endless Pools model

-Ed and Helen purchased one of the first 100 Endless Pools® ever installed.
-For arthritis and back pain, they used it daily for 25 years!
-Now, as the company celebrates our 30th anniversary, they just installed their second Endless Pool.
+Ed and Helen purchased one of the first 100 Endless Pools built and used it daily for arthritis and back pain for 25 years.
+They chose to install their second Endless Pools Original model to take advantage of its upgraded technology.
 Ed calls it "absolutely wonderful" for the both of them.

-"When it was installed," Ed says of his first Original Endless Pool, "it was 1993.
-We had it until last year.
-It worked very well for – well, until we bought this new one.
+"When it was installed," Ed says of his first Original pool, "it was 1993.
+We had it until 2017.
+It worked very well – well, until we bought this new one.
 That's a pretty good recommendation for Endless Pools' longevity!
 I expect the same thing out of this new pool."

 Planning for Pool #1